khanghugo/demosuperimpose-goldsrc/README.md

 Demo superimpose/ghost reimplementation of [demsuperimpose](https://github.com/matthewearl/demsuperimpose) and [demogobbler](https://github.com/lipsanen/demogobbler) for GoldSrc.

-Beside that functionality, this thing can also write and parse demo.
+~~Beside that functionality, this thing can also write and parse demo~~.It will be moving to a different repository [dem](https://github.com/khanghugo/dem)

+demosuperimpose-goldsrc will be purely for implementation of demo tools.

 ## Why